-1. Start the engine and leave the transmission in the PARK position.

-2. Using a quick button press (less than one second), press and release the EVIC button several times until the EVIC displays the "Personal Settings (Customer-Programmable Features)" menu.

-3. Once in the "Personal Settings (Customer-Programmable Features)" menu, press and release (less than one second) the EVIC button several times until "Calibrate Compass (Yes)" is displayed.

-4. Using a long button press (more than one second) press the EVIC button, this will place the Compass in calibration mode.
+- 1. Start the engine and leave the transmission in the PARK position. - 2.
+Using a quick button press (less than one second), press and release the EVIC button several times until the EVIC displays the "Personal Settings Press & Hold".
+Press and Hold the EVIC button to enter the Personal Settings Sub-Menu. - 3.
+Once in the Personal Settings Sub-Menu, press and release (less than one second) the EVIC button several times until "Calibrate Compass (Yes)" is displayed. - 4.
+Using a long button press (more than one second) press the EVIC button, this will place the Compass in calibration mode.
 The CAL indicator will come on continuously in the EVIC display to indicate that the compass is now in the calibration mode, and that the vehicle can now be driven to calibrate.